2021 Transition Spur Ridden on the Shore

-There are four components that make the Spur’s intentions clear; fork, shock, front tire, and rear tire.
+There are four components that make the Spur’s intentions clear: fork, shock, front tire, and rear tire.
 All three complete bikes come with a 120mm SiD up front and a SiDluxe rear shock.
 This fork/shock combination weigh less than a 130mm Pike, combined.
-There’s a Dissector up front and a Rekon out back; both EXO Maxxterra (I'm also not going to review a bike based on tires, cockpit, or saddle - these are all personal and regional choices.
+There’s a Maxxis Dissector up front and a Rekon out back; both EXO MaxxTerra.
+I'm not going to review a bike based on tires, cockpit, or saddle - these are all personal and regional choices.
 Many/most riders will change these items throughout the life of the bike.
-But, they speak to what the bike was designed to do.).
+But, they speak to what the bike was designed to do.
 Clearly, this bike is meant to be get up hills in a hurry.

-As you’d expect (demand?) from a lightweight 120mm machine shod with fast rubber, the Spur has meant new PR’s on pretty much every climb its been up.
-Its not XC race geometry and the front end will wander a touch when the grade gets really ugly, but the moderately long rear center and overall wheelbase helps keep your weight centered, without being particularly detrimental on tight switchbacks.
-If there’s a limiting factor for technical climbing that isn’t my skill and fitness, it was the Rekon’s traction (the SiDluxe's climb switch is irrelevant unless you're on a paved road.
-Its a lockout.)
+As you’d expect from a lightweight 120mm machine shod with fast rubber, the Spur has meant new PRs on pretty much every climb it's been up.
+It's not XC race geometry and the front end will wander a touch when the grade gets really ugly, but the moderately long rear center and overall wheelbase helps keep your weight centered, without being particularly detrimental on tight switchbacks.
+If there’s a limiting factor for technical climbing other than my skill and fitness, it was the Rekon’s traction (the SiDluxe's climb switch is irrelevant unless you're on a paved road.
+It's a lockout).

 A 120mm bike is never going to be a full enduro/DH smasher; you’re not headed full speed into the rocks.
 It’s a bike that rewards line choice and precision.
 Often the easiest way through rough trail is off the ground, and the bike is happy to oblige.
 At full tilt, there's not a huge margin for mistakes.
-But, the geometry and suspension performance are such that as long as you remember what bike you're on, it'll take almost anything you can throw at it; steep, deep, and nasty.
+But the geometry and suspension performance are such that as long as you remember what bike you're on, it'll take almost anything you can throw at it: steep, deep, and nasty.
 But... carefully.
-You don't have enough travel for unlimited traction; you also don't have the brakes to take advantage of it if you did (The G2 is an improvement over the Guide.
+You don't have enough travel for unlimited traction.
+You also don't have the brakes to take advantage of it even if you did: the SRAM G2 is an improvement over the Guide.
 They're basically the same price and weight as Codes.
-Get Codes.).
+Just get Codes.